-The 2018 IGVC team is composed of seven Electrical Engineering students and four Robotics and Mechatronics Students.
+The 2019 IGVC team is composed of five undergraudate Electrical Engineering and Robotics and Mechatronics Students, and 6 graduate Electrical Engineering Students.
 In addition, four of the seven Electrical Engineering students have a concentration of computer engineering.
-These diverse areas of study allow for a very versatile and dynamic group with all the skills necessary to make VERTIGO a success.
+These diverse areas of study allow for a very versatile and dynamic group with all the skills necessary to make TAKE 3 a success.

 The work distribution focused on channeling students towards their strengths.
 Having 11 members in the group gave the team flexibility with the number of people per module.
 A list of tasks was developed and broken down into modules, then team members were assigned to the tasks and Gantt charts were developed to organize team activities and track progress.
 The team met twice a week and reported progress though oral reports as well as documented logs on a web-based shared repository.
 The team facilitator managed the organization of the repository and insured proper submissions in timely manner.
 A team leader developed agendas for every meeting and reported with the facilitator to the team advisor.
 The team devoted approximately 12 hours a week for 20 weeks totaling 240 hours during the academic year in addition to 100 hours projected towards the end of the competition.
-Table 1 lists VERTIGO's team members and their corresponding tasks.
+Table 1 lists TAKE 3's team members and their corresponding tasks.